zramsay/eris-cli/README.md

 We have learned that its doable.
 It is doable to provide *something like* a web application experience with a completely distributed backend relying on smart contract and distributed data lake technologies.

 We have learned that smart contracts are straight up legit.
 Verifiable, automate-able, distributed process.
-FTW!

 We have learned that there are tons of great ideas out there.
 That tons of folks are working on incredibly interesting things.
 As such, we have learned the benefits (and reaped some of the costs) which come with a corporate philosophy that does not presume to establish which blockchain or which distributed file storage system or which peer to peer message system or any other system is right for **your** application.

 We have learned that *application developers should have some choice* if the distributed application ecosystem is to blossom.

-Choice in crafting the set of technologies which is right for their distributed application.
+* Choice in crafting the set of technologies which is right for their distributed application.

-Choice in crafting which pieces of the application need to go in which data storage, data organization, and/or data dissemination facilities (which is what an application frontend -- no matter the backend -- needs).
+* Choice in crafting which pieces of the application need to go in which data storage, data organization, and/or data dissemination facilities (which is what an application frontend -- no matter the backend -- needs).

-Choice in where and how users are able to interact with their applications in a participatory manner which allows users (particularly superusers) to help application developers share the cost of scaling their application.
+* Choice in where and how users are able to interact with their applications in a participatory manner which allows users (particularly superusers) to help application developers share the cost of scaling their application.

-We have learned that *application users need a sane way to run distributed applications* and perhaps even more importantly than a sane way to run blockchain-backed applications but also a sane way to install and try out such applications.
+We have learned that application superusers wanting to participate in the data storage, organization and/or dissemination of the application *need a sane way to run distributed applications* and perhaps even more importantly than a sane way to run blockchain-backed applications a sane way to install and try out such applications.

 **No matter the blockchain**.

-These are the lessons which underpin our design of the `eris` tool.
+These are the lessons which underpin the design of the `eris` tool.

 # Eris: Today